jhch01/Retail-Sales-Analysis/README.md

 - Dates Dimension
 - Products Dimension
 A reporting dataset was created in BigQuery and exported to Tableau for visualization.
+## Business Questions
+- How does revenue change over time?
+- Which product categories generate the most revenue?
+- Which customer segments contribute the most sales?
+- Which days of the week generate the highest revenue?
 ## Dashboard 1: Executive Overview
 ![Executive Overview](Dashboard/Executive%20Overview%20Dashboard.png)
 Focus: